akeever2/akeever/content/talk/_index.md

 ---
 title: Workshops & Talks
 description: |
-  This is a list for your talks, workshops, or other events with a time, date, and place.
+  This is a home for talks, workshops, or other events, each linked with accompanying materials.
 author: ""
 show_post_thumbnail: true
 show_author_byline: true